jmeade11/FEWD/Class4/homework/README.md

 Blog Text - Light 1.1em

+Here's some lorem ipsum you can use **or** if you have installed Emmet, you can simply type lorem and press the tab key:<br>
+Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+Rerum veritatis voluptas quibusdam eum, non quos itaque iure pariatur laboriosam excepturi vero.

 Remember to wrap these in `<article>` tags!
 To make your drop caps look up `::first-letter` on Google.
 You'll need to use float here, so see if you can make it work!